Skip to content Skip to footer

 Language

-The local language spoken in Lisbon, Portugal is Portuguese.
-While English is widely understood in tourist areas, it can be helpful to learn some basic Portuguese phrases to enhance your travel experience and interact with locals.
+The official language spoken in Santo Antonio, Lisbon, is Portuguese.
+English is widely understood in tourist areas, but learning a few basic Portuguese phrases can enhance your travel experience and interactions with locals.

 Cost Of Living